 Nucleation Core

-The BNC consists of a pair of closely-spaced microelectrodes (50 m apart) enclosed within a tapered cavity direct bubbles into the adjacent microchannel.
+The BNC consists of a pair of closely-spaced microelectrodes (50 m apart) enclosed within a tapered cavity shaped so as to direct bubbles into the adjacent microchannel.
 Typically, nucleation via electrolysis creates Bs within natural microcavities randomly distributed on the electrode surface [6]; the cavity structure of the BNC forces Bs to coalesce before entering the microchannel.
 When the B spans the width of the microchannel, surface energy of the hydrophobic Parylene sidewall causes the bubble to adhere, and termination of electrolysis current results in B detachment from the BNC.
 Thus, a single bubble is generated and localized in the measurement area.